manishym/steelfusion-handoff/README.md

    If you want to protect hourly, specify 'hourly' as protect-category.
 For manual testing use 'manual'.

    Note that there are different versions of script for ISCSI and FC.
 Use appropriately.
+   Note: access-group is the permission on the lun, just make sure the wwn has permission to access the newly created volume

    Press 'Add Handoff Host'.
 9. Now assign this handoff host to a LUN (LUN -> Snapshots -> Configuration -> Handoff Host).